 - Secrets management – no credentials in code or environment variables, Vault integration

 Compliance here isn't a bolt-on; it's part of the hardening: encryption at rest and in transit, access logs, deletion concepts, and a documented record of processing activities.
-We implement the security-relevant NIS2 core measures under Article 21 in technical terms – relevant because, since December 2025, NIS2 requires roughly 29,500 German companies to maintain documented cybersecurity measures.
+The security-relevant NIS2 core measures under Article 21 are implemented in technical terms – relevant because, since December 2025, NIS2 requires documented cybersecurity measures from roughly 29,500 German companies.
 BSI: NIS2 Implementation in Germany For details, see our NIS2 Security Checklist, the page NIS2 for Web Platforms, and the GDPR Vendor Audit.
 The economic leverage is substantial: according to IBM, companies that use security extensively reduce their average breach costs by $1.9M and shorten the breach lifecycle by 80 days.
 IBM: Cost of a Data Breach Report 2025

 How does the I step work?